rathour-anushka/House-price-prediction/README.md

 - 🔮 Predict house prices using a trained LightGBM model.
 - 🎨 Elegant UI with feature cards, icons, and a responsive layout.
 - 🌐 Interactive navigation and smooth page transitions.
-- 🗺️ Location-based prediction with optional map integration.
+- 🗺️ Location-based prediction .
-- 📷 Inputs shown as cards with images and 0/1 explanations (Yes/No).

 ---